alexkim205/Tiny-Minesweeper/README.md

-# A mini ASCII minesweeper game
+# A tiny ASCII minesweeper game

 ## What?